Azure/autorest.java/cadl-extension/readme.md

 ## Convenience API

+By default, Cadl-Java generates all protocol APIs and convenience APIs.
+A few exceptions are API of JSON Merge Patch, and API of long-running operation with ambiguous response type.

-Use "convenienceAPI" decorator from [cadl-dpg](https://github.com/Azure/cadl-azure/tree/main/packages/cadl-dpg).
+See "convenientAPI" decorator from [cadl-dpg](https://github.com/Azure/cadl-azure/tree/main/packages/cadl-dpg).